Top 5 street art tours in Paris Region

-Paris has established itself as one of the world capitals of street art with pioneers such as stencil specialist Blek Le Rat, Jerome Mesnager and his “White Man," or Invader and his pixellated mosaics.
-Today, the big names of urban art, including JR, Miss.Tic, Ernest Pignon-Ernest, or Shepard Fairey, invade the streets of the capital and its suburbs, shaking up the landscape with their coloured spray cans.
-Numerous tours allow you to explore the neighbourhoods where street art rules the roost, try one of these tours!
+Paris has made a name for itself as one of the world capitals of street art, with pioneering practitioners such as stencil specialist Blek Le Rat, Jérôme Mesnager and his “White Man”, and Invader and his pixel mosaics.
+Today, the big names in urban art (JR, Miss.Tic, Ernest Pignon-Ernest, Obey, etc.) continue to conquer the streets of the Paris region with their colourful creations.
+To explore the neighbourhoods where street art rules the roost, try one of these tours!

 To the north of Paris, between the Stade de France and the Parc de la Villette, the Canal Saint-Denis has seen strange coloured frescoes flourish along its banks.
 Launched on the occasion of the UEFAEuro 2016 soccer championship, the Street Art Avenue project invites artists and collectives to hijack the urban landscape.
 With family or friends, you can discover fifteen monumental murals installed in places as astonishing as the pillars of the A86 motorway or the Cemex cement silos, complemented by tags, collages, and stencils.
 Guided visits and mini cruises on the canal are offered by the Plaine Commune Tourist Office - Grand Paris, by reservation.

-Since Christian Guémy, the **famous street artist known as C215, installed his studio there in 2007, the streets of Vitry-sur-Seine, have become a living manifesto of the street art scene.
+Since Christian Guémy, the famous street artist known as C215, installed his studio there in 2007, the streets of Vitry-sur-Seine, have become a living manifesto of the street art scene.
 South of Paris, on the other side of the ring road, the suburb is today an immense open-air museum for the internationally renowned artists Cope2, Bébar and also Finbarr.
-Val-de-Marne Tourisme & Loisirs gives you the opportunity to discover Vitry’s graffiti treasures via three different formulas: a route running from Paris’s 13th arrondissement to Vitry-sur-Seine, two of the region’s street art hotspots; a tour of Vitry town centre with the association Vitry’N Urbaine; combining a street art tour and initiation to photography; or by simply wandering the streets of the town center.
+Val-de-Marne Tourisme & Loisirs gives you the opportunity to discover Vitry’s graffiti treasures via three different formulas: a route running from Paris’s 13th arrondissement to Vitry-sur-Seine, two of the region’s street art hotspots; a tour of Vitry town centre with the association Vitry’N Urbaine; or a chance to discover Vitry in the company of an artist with Street Art Tour Paris.
+Take your pick!